-In Mommy terms this often comes accross in a loss of connection to the Mommy-ing relationships in our lives.
-It becomes harder to parent our littles one(s), our patcience runs out quicker, and we are more likely to yell and scream in frusteration then remember that they are having a hard time too!
+In Mommy terms, this often comes across in a loss of connection to the Mommy-ing relationships in our lives.
+It becomes harder to parent our littles one(s), our patience runs out quicker, and we are more likely to yell and scream in frustration then remember that they are having a hard time too!

 If you are like me it also makes you moody, forgetful and highly irritable over every little thing.
-Like hubs just came home and didn’t instantly come get the kiddo from you so now you need to yell at him for 20 mintes type irritable.
-Oh and half way through you may just forget why you were yelling and yell just for the sake of yelling.
+Like hubs just came home and didn’t instantly come get the kiddo from you so now you need to yell at him for 20 minutes type irritable.
+Oh and halfway through you may just forget why you were yelling and yell just for the sake of yelling.

-My husband tends to identify my burnouts before I do, usually he tells me I seem frazzled.
+My husband tends to identify my burnouts before I do, usually, he tells me I seem frazzled.
 I know I start to forget simple things like meal planning, or even feeding myself.
-I tend to stop getting things done around the house that I used to do regularly.
+I tend to stop getting things done around the house that I used to do regularly and enjoy doing.
 And the important stuff that needs doing like paying bills or reviewing schedules etc gets left to chance or my husband when I’m burnt.